Hunter S. Thompson: Education

 Interested in sports and athletically inclined from a young age, Thompson co-founded the Hawks Athletic Club while attending I.N.
 Bloom Elementary School, which led to an invitation to join Louisville's Castlewood Athletic Club for adolescents that prepared them for high-school sports.
 Ultimately, he never joined a sports team in high school.
+He grew up in the same neighborhood as mystery novelist Sue Grafton, who was a few years behind him in school.

 Thompson attended I.N.
 Bloom Elementary School, Highland Middle School, and Atherton High School, before transferring to Louisville Male High School in fall 1952.
 Also in 1952, he was accepted as a member of the Athenaeum Literary Association, a school-sponsored literary and social club that dated to 1862.
-Its members at the time came from Louisville's upper-class families, and included Porter Bibb, who became the first publisher of Rolling Stone at Thompson's behest.
+Its members at the time came from Louisville's upper-class families, and included Porter Bibb, who later became the first publisher of Rolling Stone at Thompson's behest.
 During this time, Thompson read and admired J. P. Donleavy's The Ginger Man.

-As an Athenaeum member, Thompson contributed articles to and helped produce the club's yearbook The Spectator.
-The group ejected Thompson in 1955 for criminal activity.
+As an Athenaeum member, Thompson contributed articles to and helped produce the club's yearbook The Spectator, until the group ejected Thompson in 1955 for criminal activity.
 Charged as an accessory to robbery after being in a car with the perpetrator, Thompson was sentenced to 60 days in Kentucky's Jefferson County Jail.
-He served 31 days and, a week after his release, enlisted in the United States Air Force.
-While he was in jail, the school superintendent refused permission to take his high-school final examinations so he was unable to graduate.
+He served 31 days and, during his incarceration, was refused permission to take final exams, preventing his graduation.
+He enlisted in the United States Air Force upon release.

 Military service

-Thompson completed basic training at Lackland Air Force Base in San Antonio, Texas, and transferred to Scott Air Force Base in Belleville, Illinois, to study electronics.
+Thompson completed basic training at Lackland Air Force Base in San Antonio, Texas and transferred to Scott Air Force Base in Belleville, Illinois to study electronics.
 He applied to become an aviator, but the Air Force's aviation-cadet program rejected his application.
 In 1956, he transferred to Eglin Air Force Base near Fort Walton Beach, Florida.
 While serving at Eglin, he took evening classes at Florida State University.
-At Eglin, he landed his first professional writing job as sports editor of The Command Courier by falsifying his job experience.
+At Eglin, he landed his first professional writing job as sports editor of the Command Courier by lying about his job experience.
 As sports editor, Thompson traveled around the United States with the Eglin Eagles football team, covering its games.
 In early 1957, he wrote a sports column for The Playground News, a local newspaper in Fort Walton Beach, Florida.
 His name did not appear on the column because Air Force regulations forbade outside employment.

 In 1958, while he was an airman first class, his commanding officer recommended him for an early honorable discharge.
 "In summary, this airman, although talented, will not be guided by policy," chief of information services Colonel William S. Evans wrote to the Eglin personnel office.
 "Sometimes his rebel and superior attitude seems to rub off on other airmen staff members."